Jerusalem Faces the Siege from the North

 When God’s warnings are ignored, judgment advances with unstoppable force.

-3 Shepherds with their flocks will come to her.
-They will pitch their tents against her all around.
-They will feed everyone in his place.”
+3 Shepherds and their flocks will come against her; they will pitch their tents all around her, each tending his own portion:

 When God’s warnings are ignored, judgment advances with unstoppable force.